ofsoundof/3D_Appearance_SR/README.md

 3. Put the pretrained model at [`./experiment`](./experiment).

 ## Prepare dataset
-1. Download the [texture map](https://drive.google.com/file/d/18rHsefdYNSEG7QMwzaS8iFHIdLOB2eND/view?usp=sharing) of the proposed 3D appearance dataset.
+1. Download the texture map of the 3D appearance dataset from [Google Drive](https://drive.google.com/file/d/18rHsefdYNSEG7QMwzaS8iFHIdLOB2eND/view?usp=sharing) or [BaiduNetDisk, extraction code: crnw](https://pan.baidu.com/s/1U-bnnG6LjOVtHqX3fMCq2w).

 ## Train and test
 1. Please refer to [`demo.sh`](./code/scripts/demo.sh) for the training and testing demo script.
 In a batch system, you can also use [`qsub_NLR.sh`](./code/scripts/qsub_NLR.sh).